1. Who we are

 We are committed to protecting your privacy.
 We will use your personal information in accordance with all applicable laws and regulations that relate to data protection and privacy, including the EU General Data Protection Regulation (GDPR).

 - how you can contact us;

 - your rights in relation to the personal information that we hold, including your rights to change, delete and see your information.

-When using our website we will also place cookies on your device - please see our Cookies page for more information about the cookies we use and how you can change your cookie settings.
+When using our Digital Services we will also place cookies on your device - please see our Cookies page for more information about the cookies we use and how you can change your cookie settings.